 In Texas, the Public Information Act (PIA) governs public access to government records.
 According to the Office of the Attorney General of Texas, "PIA generally requires a governmental body to release information in response to a request for information.
 However, if a governmental body determines the information is excepted from disclosure under the PIA, then both the request and the information at issue must be reviewed by the Open Records Division" of the Office of the Attorney General.

-Each legislative session sees bills filed and passed aimed at improving this process for Texans.
+Each legislative session in Texas, there are multiple bills filed and some passed that are intended to improve the process for Texans.

-According to an October 2023 op-ed in Lone Star Standard by Brad Swail, "public information belongs to us, the public.
+In an October 2023 op-ed in Lone Star Standard, Brad Swail argued that, "public information belongs to us, the public.
 So why do we have to ask permission to see it, trust that everything is delivered, and why do we have to pay for it?"

-Swail concluded similarly to Musk that "a searchable database of all public information eligible documents, that is open to the public and free, may be the end goal we should pursue."
+Swail concluded, similar to Musk, that "a searchable database of all public information eligible documents, that is open to the public and free, may be the end goal we should pursue."